d6u/web-playground/README.md

 edit playground.yml and uncomment the appropriate section.
 Then create a new file named with the expected file ending for the preprocessor.

-For example, to enable CoffeeScript, create javascript.coffee.
+For example, to enable CoffeeScript, create `javascript.coffee`.
-Or for SCSS, create css.scss.
+Or for SCSS, create `css.scss`.